TROPOMI on board the Sentinel 5 Precursor (S5P) is in Operational Mode.

 NOTICE of Operational Change:

-We are pleased to announce that a changed in the Copernicus Sentinel 5P operations scenario with an increased spatial resolution from 7km to 5.5 km along track for all measurements, is in preparation and planned to become operational starting from 6 August 2019.
+We are pleased to announce that a change in the Copernicus Sentinel 5P operations scenario with an increased spatial resolution from 7.2 km to 5.6 km along track for all measurements, has been carried out and is now operational starting from 6 August 2019.
 This scenario has been successfully tested during the Copernicus Sentinel 5P Commissioning Phase and it was recommended during the IOCR (In-Orbit Commissioning Review) to be implemented during the operational phase.
 It is expected that this improved spatial resolution will enable better exploitation of the measurements for air quality monitoring.
 Users should take note that the data volume will increase by about 20%.
 In order to perform functional tests on tools and applications, sample data products with the improved resolution are available on the Open Access Hub.

 Instrument and Data Status